Desk888/Desk888/README.md

 As I independently create and enhance various projects, your feedback is extremely valuable to me.
 Be it suggestions, bug reports, feature requests, or general comments, please take a moment to share your thoughts and experiences.</p>

+<h2> Let's work together 🙏🏼 </h2>

+<p style="font-size: 14px">It will be more than a pleasure to hear from you, and eventually work together on a new or existing project.
+Email: work.lorenzofilippini@gmail.com</p>

 <br><br>
 <div align="center">
   <p>